MirrorBytes/MultiStep/WALKTHROUGH.md

 </select>
 ```

 There's a bit to unpack here; we have a lot of what appears to be meaningless complexity that manipulates such a simple form, but one simple form could easily turn into ten.
-State management is extremely important when handling user data to provide the best possible usability.
+On top of the modularity, state management is extremely important when handling user data to provide the best possible usability.

-We have a basic Svelte setup.
+Here we have a basic Svelte setup.
 We have a generic Svelte `index.js`, and an `App.svelte` file that looks quite similar to the setup in step 1.
 In addition to that, we've added three more components named `Form`, `Input`, and `Select`; `Input` and `Select` are near identical with the respect to the elements they render.
 We have two more JS files as well: `localStore` and `us_states`, with the latter being a self-explanatory array, and the prior being a modified variation of a Svelte writable store that utilizes localStorage.

 The `Form` component takes a name prop, and it returns a store (via slot variable) to be used by its children.
-This is to isolate with varying amount of forms in a project as each will need a different name for localStorage purposes.
+This is to isolate the varying amount of forms in a project as each will need a different name for localStorage purposes.
 To bypass localStorage, just don't provide a name and it will create a writable store.

-The `Input` and `Select` components take three managed props, and the remaining props that their respective elements take (thank you $$restProps).
-The three props we want control of are: `store`, `name`, and `onInput/onChange`.
+The `Input` and `Select` components take two managed props, and the remaining props that their respective elements take (thank you $$restProps); we also dispatch events for `on:input` and `on:change` respectively.
+The two props we want control of are: `store`, and `name`.
 The `store` prop is the `store` slot variable provided by the `Form` component.
 We steal `name` to use it in a custom input listener in order to preserve the value in our store.
-Finally, the `onInput/onChange` prop is to accomodate other potential (mostly visual) changes.
+Finally, those custom input listeners just update the values of the form elements in our store, and dispatch events to allow further control for each independent form.

 Time for the multi-step... step.